BSc Education Studies with Study Abroad (X304)

 The course currently includes an optional placement unit, Education in Practice, where you can apply your learning and gain valuable workplace experience through a placement in a school, charitable organisation, business, museum, community group, or research setting.

 If you achieve the required grades at the end of the first year, you will spend your third year at a partner institution overseas, for example the US, Australia or Hong Kong.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 This degree is great preparation for careers anywhere that education matters, including routes into primary teaching, education policy, work in the public or private sectors, and careers with charitable organisations.